AstarNetwork/astar-docs/docs/learn/zkEVM/faq.md

 There are several key features that make Astar zkEVM unique:

-- Bridging the Japanese market with global projects, enterprises, and developers
+- Bridging the Japanese market with global projects, enterprises, and developers.
-- High EVM equivalency
+- High EVM equivalency.
-- High scalability via zero-knowledge technology
+- High scalability via zero-knowledge technology.
-- Trustless interoperability and shared security inherited from Ethereum
+- Trustless interoperability and shared security inherited from Ethereum.
-- Significantly reduced transaction cost compared to Ethereum mainnet
+- Significantly reduced transaction cost compared to Ethereum mainnet.

 ### What is Astar zkEVM’s gas option?